-- Failing to Update an Estate Plan (Whitney Houston).
 Whitney Houston did have a Will when she died in 2012, but it was executed a month before the 1993 birth of Houston’s only child, daughter Bobbi Kristina Brown.
 Unfortunately, Houston never updated her Will.
-By the time of her death, her fortune had climbed to $20 million and her daughter, Bobbi Kristina, was 18 years old.
+By the time of her death, her fortune had climbed to $20 million and her daughter, Bobbi Kristina Brown, was 18 years old.
 Under the terms of the old Will, Bobbi was to receive 10 percent of the estate – $2 million — when she turned 21 and the remainder later.
 Unfortunately, failing to update her Will meant that Houston failed to consider whether her daughter was mature enough to handle millions of dollars at such a young age.
 Sadly, Bobbi Kristina got the $2 million but never received the rest of her inheritance because she died in 2015.
 Updating her estate plan by creating a trust could have helped to help protect and manage Bobbi’s inheritance.

-For more information, please join us for an upcoming FREE seminar.
-If you have additional questions about estate planning, contact the experienced Tucson estate planning lawyers at Morris Hall PLLCby calling 888-222-1328 to schedule your free consultation today.
+For more information on avoiding becoming like one of these celebrity estate planning disasters, please join us for an upcoming FREE seminar.
+If you have additional questions about estate planning, contact our experienced estate planning lawyers at Morris Hall PLLC by calling 888-222-1328 to schedule your free consultation today.

 - Spring Summit 2023: Celebrating 30 Years of Indispensability in the Windy City - June 1, 2023